🎉 77% of Our Clients Hit Their Q4 Goals - It All Starts With a Marketing Plan 🎉

 • Search terms are the phrases that potential customers type into Google

 Ideally, your keywords should share some similarities with search terms that relate to your business.
-But that doesn’t mean you should copy and paste your site’s search terms into Google Ads and call it good.
-To avoid inefficient ad groups and wasted ad spend, you have to know how to do keyword research for pay-per-click (PPC) ads.
+But that doesn't mean you should copy and paste your site's search terms into Google Ads and call it a day.
+To avoid inefficient ad groups and wasted ad spend, it’s important to do keyword research for pay-per-click (PPC) ads.

 Keyword research takes time, experience, and access to advanced keyword research tools.
 You can get started with the free tools below—or you can hire a PPC agency to do the hard work for you.